 REALITY: Learning to code is easy, mastering it is hard.

-In addition to computer science theory, you of course need to learn how to code to in order to become a software developer.
+In addition to computer science theory, you of course need to learn how to code to in order to become a software engineer.
 But don’t worry, it’s not brain surgery; in fact it’s not even rocket science.

 MYTH #3: I need a college degree to know how to become a software developer